Eeja07/NsoumNam-Restaurant-Landing-Page/README.md

 NsuomNam is seafood and fish restaurant based on Ghana.

-- Build using HTML5 and CSS3.
+- Build using HTML5, CSS3, and JS.
-- Responsive for desktop, mobile phone, or tablets.
+- Responsive for all devices.

 ## Demo